-Whenever cattle, sheep, goats or pigs are moved onto a farm no cattle, sheep or goats may move off for a period of 13 days.
+When cattle, sheep, goats or pigs are moved onto a farm, no cattle, sheep or goats may move off for a period of 13 days.

-Pigs have to remain under standstill for 6 days where cattle, sheep and goats have been moved on to a holding.
+Pigs must remain under standstill for 6 days where cattle, sheep and goats have been moved on to a holding.

 Sheep and goats

 Each time sheep and goats are moved between one holding and another with a different CPH number (except for emergency veterinary treatment), their movements must be recorded on a movement document and reported to the Scottish Animal Movement Unit (SAMU).